SnowyColdd/BetterCoinflips/README.md

   growth_frequency: 0.2
   # Time in minutes how often a random player will receive a coin.
 Set 0 to disable.
 Default: 0
   random_coin_interval: 0
+  # Duration in seconds for which the player will have 1000 HP.
+Default: 15
+  thousand_hp_duration: 15
+  # Determines whether only the player who flipped the coin should be teleported or all players except spectators and SCP-079.
+Default: false
+  teleport_all_players_on_coin_flip: false
   # List of bad effects that can be applied to the players.
 List available at: https://exiled-team.github.io/EXILED/api/Exiled.API.Enums.EffectType.html
   bad_effects:
   - Asphyxiated